timoh6/timoh6.github.com/_posts/2015-05-07-Rate-limiting-web-application-login-attempts.md

 Unfortunately it also affects the actual account holder or an user who is trying to login from the same source address or block where the attack is running.
 But as earlier said, this can't be entirely avoided, so it's good to tune the "login limiting parameters" as suitable for your use case as possible.

-If the login attempt is not rejected, insert a new row in the log table and proceed with the login.
+If the login attempt is not rejected proceed with the login.

+If the credentials are correct, log the user in.
+If authentication fails, insert a new row into the log database.

 Inserting a new row could go something like this (in PHP):